How to use Alexa Announcements to broadcast messages across your home

-How to use Alexa Announcements:
+How to use Alexa Announcements with a voice command:

 You can also trigger this action by saying: "Alexa, tell everyone…" or "Alexa, broadcast…"

 If you'd rather break the command into two utterances, you can say: "Alexa, make an announcement."
 The assistant then prompts you to state your message.

 How to use Alexa Announcements using the Alexa app

 You can also trigger an announcement by typing it into the Alexa app, instead of speaking aloud.
 This could be useful if you want to broadcast a message across the home, but are out of earshot of an Alexa deice, or if you are away from home.
 You could quickly type "I'm on my way home" into the Alexa app as you leave the grocery store, to have the assistant inform your household.